Pimary school teachers, staff and teaching.

 1937 Miss Helen Burch, , Miss L.G.
 Abbott (see 1939 Miss Kinch hosts parents day)

-Mr Wright was replaced by Mrs Redmund who travelled from Bury St Edmunds, so the first head teacher nor to live on the school premises.
+Mr Wright was replaced by Mrs Redmund who travelled from Bury St Edmunds.
+Maybe the first head teacher nor to not live in Stowupland.

-1989, Miss Beryl Ley, retired after 35 years as reception class teacher
+Miss Lay – Beryl Lay retired in 1989 after 35 years as reception class teacher.

 Ancillary Staff